2 Destinations: Ephesus, Pamukkale

 3 Destinations: Pamukkale, Ephesus, Cappadocia

-You will visit Pamukkale, Ephesus and Cappadocia with the accelerated 3-days Turkey tour package.
-It is one of the quick-explore packages in Turkey.
+You will visit Pamukkale, Ephesus and Cappadocia with the 3-day Turkey Triangle tour package.
+You can join the tour if you don't have many days in Turkey.

 2 Destinations: Cappadocia, Pamukkale